 When traveling in Bali, you will discover several cultural aspects of Indonesia.
 Beautiful Balinese temples, mesmerizing dance forms, and enticing art.

-Among them is the famous art of Balinese shadow puppets which you can enjoy even if you are visiting Bali on a budget.
-Even better if you are traveling to Bali with kids.
+Among them is the famous art of Balinese shadow puppets, which you can enjoy even if you are visiting Bali on a budget.
+It is even better if you are traveling to Bali with kids.
 Watching a traditional puppet show together can be so much fun.

-Wayang Kulit shadow plays are quite popular in Bali.
-They are held at a number of places including the cultural center of Ubud.
+Wayang Kulit’s shadow plays are quite popular in Bali.
+They are held at many places, including the cultural center of Ubud.
 Check with your hotels and homestays for performances nearby.

 Bali’s puppet museum – A hidden treasure